LambdaLabsML/AIReviewer/Tutorial2.md

 >
 > (Confidence): The human reviewer is certain about their recommendation to accept the paper, while the AI reviewer is less certain due to the concerns raised by the reviewers and the need for further clarification on the limitations and advantages of the proposed method.

-We can see the format has constrained the AI to have structured outputs, which is the clear aspects highlighting the keypoints where the human and AI's review agree or differ.

-### Detailed aspect-level analysis
+### Detailed Aspect-Level Analysis

-Follwing the above steps, we got paper-level reviews analysis, consisting structrued aspects.
-We then made a deeper analysis on the aspect dimension to dig for frequent appearing aspects, what human or AI really agree or disagree.
-The prompt used is:
+To gain deeper insights into the aspects on which human and AI reviewers concur or differ, we perform a more extensive analysis at the aspect level.
+Our prompt for this analysis is:

 > Summarize a collection of similarities of the aspect {aspect} of Human/AI reviewers on 100 papers:
 >